Table of Contents

 Some of the cases he provided opinions on during his time at the New York Courts include Schloendorff v.
 Society of New York Hospital, Martin v.
 Herzog, Meinhard v.
 Salmon, Ultramarines v.
 Touche, and more.

 In 1932, Benjamin resigned as the chief judge and accepted his appointment as an associate justice at the Supreme Court, where he took on many different cases.
 One of the important cases for which Benjamin provided a court opinion was Palko v.
 Connecticut in 1937.

 During that year, Frank Palko had recently committed a crime for which the court charged him with first-degree murder.
 However, he faced convictions of second-degree murder, which meant life imprisonment.
-In response to that, the State of Connecticut appealed the decision to the Supreme Court, where they argued that the mistakes in the trial led to the incorrect decision, resulting in a second trial.
+In response, the State of Connecticut appealed the decision to the Supreme Court, where they argued that the mistakes in the trial led to the incorrect decision, resulting in a second trial.

-During the second trial, Palko faced a conviction of first-degree murder and got sentenced to death, a case where Benjamin was the leading judge of the Supreme Court and led the opinion of the court on the case.
+During the second trial, Palko faced a conviction of first-degree murder and got sentenced to death, a case where Benjamin was the leading Supreme Court judge and led the court’s opinion on the case.

 His tenure at the Supreme Court was memorable for many aspiring legal students and professionals since he had several original rulings, mostly in tort law.
 Today, Benjamin Cardozo ranks 92 on the list of Supreme Court Justices according to the number of years in office, and you can find most of his opinions and decisions in the Yale Law School review journals.

 Coming from a Jewish family with a tainted reputation, Benjamin always wanted to rise to the top and regain his family’s name once again in the legal circle.
 His hard work and reputation eventually bore fruit when the then-Republican President Hoover appointed the democratic judge, Benjamin Cardozo, one of the few nominees at the time who was said not to be motivated by politics.